 The introduction is extremely important as it sets up your audience for the rest of your work.
 You need to explain what you will be talking about, however this part does not need to be in depth; you are just setting the stage for what is to come.
 Many PhD students complete this section last as after they have written the rest of their paper, they know what they will be talking about, so it makes writing an introduction easier with that in mind.

 This section comes after the introduction and is very important in giving background information to your readers.
 The literature review assess the current landscape of the topic you will be talking about, as well as a brief history of the major pieces of research.
-You should make sure to research thoroughly before you begin writing your work.
+You should make sure to research thoroughly before you begin dissertation writing.
 You need to analyze current research, and talk about the possible consequences as a result of the research.

 Another thing you need to talk about is the how this research applies to your topic, and how you will be using it as help through your own work.
 Make sure to link to any research that you talk about in your bibliography.